Trainer en spreker

 Trainer

 Met dr. Ellen Dreezens (rechts) verzorg ik trainingen Grieving Together voor (internationale) studenten Tilburg University.
-We zijn beiden ervaringsdeskundigen rouw en een goed en vrolijk team: Ellen deelt haar wetenschappelijke kennis en inzichten en ik geef de studenten een nieuw perspectief en inspiratie vanuit de kunst.
+We zijn beiden ervaringsdeskundigen rouw en een goed en vrolijk professioneel team: Ellen deelt haar wetenschappelijke kennis en inzichten en ik geef de studenten een nieuw perspectief en inspiratie vanuit de kunst.
+Gemiddelde waardering: 4,9 op een schaal van 5.

 'This training is life changing: it gives you strength for now and for the future.
 I recommend this training to anyone who is experiencing a loss.
 You can learn about your body and how it can react to grief, based on scientific research.
 At the same time, you can see and experience how art and creativity could be a way to express your grief.' - Elena